You’re not alone. These are two of the most well-known fitness equipment brands in the world.

 They have more luxury and specialty ellipticals like their Commercial elliptical series or the Freestride Trainer ellipticals which give you a completely changeable, adaptable stride.

 Proform is their more “affordable” brand with many trainers coming in under $1000.

-That’s just my opinion from years of reviewing and rating different fitness equipment.
-And it’s the impression that many buyers have – and will continue to have – for years.
-So I can’t seen ICON changing this anytime soon.
+That’s my opinion from years of reviewing different fitness equipment brands.
+And it’s also the impression that many buyers have – and will continue to have – for years.
+So I can’t seen ICON changing this branding perception anytime soon.

-First of all, it means that ICON tends to put more of the higher end features and construction on their Nordictrack models first – like web browsers, adjustable foot pedals and incline/decline (although eventually things may filter down to Proform crosstrainers too).
+This means that ICON tends to put more of their higher-end features on their Nordictrack models first – like full-color HD consoles, adjustable foot pedals and incline/decline.

 Nordictrack vs Proform Ellipticals – Design And Construction